 Many of the ideas and routines used in the Richard Hudnut Success School had been in place in other New York salons for years.
 Body conditioning as a beauty regime goes back to the Physical Culture movement of the nineteenth century but it was Elizabeth Arden who first introduced physical exercise and diet regimes into New York beauty salons.
-Arden’s new salon at 691 Fifth Avenue had an entire floor dedicated to exercise and diet, and both were also a key part of the beauty program at her Maine Chance health farm which opened in 1934.
+Arden’s new salon at 691 Fifth Avenue, opened in 1930, had an entire floor dedicated to exercise and diet.
+Exercise and diet were also a key part of the beauty program at her Maine Chance health farm which opened in 1934.
 Gaylord Hauser [1895-1984] – a celebrity nutritionist of the 1930s – created light-diet menus for Arden’s clients who also took yoga and other exercise classes in programs overseen by director Ann Delafield.
 After the strenuous part of the program, clients relaxed on ‘Tilt Boards’ which were supposed to stop the face becoming gaunt when the rest of the body lost weight.

 Ann Delafield – whose real name was May MacGregor – came to America in the early 1920s as an actress in a touring company before applying for American citizenship in 1925.
-For one reason or another she exchanged her acting career with one focused on diet, exercise and general deportment.
+For some reason she exchanged her acting career for one that focused on diet, exercise and general deportment.